fb pixel

 • If you are not confident in your Dutch language skills, you can request a translated version of the tax return or seek the assistance of a Dutch speaker to help you complete it accurately.

 In conclusion, filing a Dutch tax return is a legal requirement for all expats living and working in the Netherlands.
-By following these tips and taking the time to properly file your tax return, you can ensure that you are fulfilling your tax obligations and avoiding any penalties or fines from the Dutch tax authorities.
+By following these tips and taking the time to properly file your tax return, you can ensure that you are fulfilling your tax obligations, avoiding any penalties or fines from the Dutch tax authorities.

 Need help with your taxes?
 Our partner Azarova Consultings provides a tax service for expats.